Posted on April 15, 2014.

 As a librarian, he’s led public services and technical services teams with measurable successes at Rensselaer Polytechnic Institute, the University of Colorado at Boulder and Duke University.
 His book, "Leading from the Middle and Other Contrarian Essays on Library Leadership“ (ABC-Clio), was published in June 2010.
 Library Journal starred its review and declared the book, “highly recommended.”
 He blogs weekly at “Leading from the Middle”: http://blog.lubans.org/.

 In 2011, John was a Fulbright Scholar in the Department of Information and Library Studies, Faculty of Social Sciences, University of Latvia in the capital city, Riga.
 Also, as a Fulbright Scholar, he gave presentations in Klaipeda and Vilnius, Lithuania and in Croatia.
 He is on the Fulbright Specialist Roster.
 Currently, he is a Visiting Professor at the University of Latvia and teaches the “Democratic Workplace”, an 8-week class for library practitioners and graduate students.
 He lives in Durham, North Carolina.

-Posted in Library Leadership
+Posted in Current Events, Leadership

 Posted on July 15, 2013.

 Sometimes small things make big impressions.
 About three years ago when I started my job at the National Defense University I picked up a bookmark printed with Powell’s Rules, 13 short leadership phrases written by Colin Powell.
 I taped it above my desk and set about trying to learn my new job.

 Powell, a 1976 NDU graduate, is somewhat of a rockstar around here.
 His papers and artifacts from his career are housed in the library’s special collections and everywhere you go around campus you’re likely to see some reminder of him and his legacy.
 He developed his rules over the course of his military career but in his 2012 book It worked for me: in life and leadership he explains them in more detail.